Across Central Texas, children live with the shame and stigma that often comes with being challenged by parental incarceration.

 Seedling launched our Mentor Program in February 2006 at the request of a group of school principals who were concerned about the growing number of children affected by the incarceration of one or both of their parents.
 Seedling recruits volunteers from the community, matches them with eligible children and offers ongoing support to both children and mentors.
 Our mentors provide stable, long-term relationships for the students that can help them develop and maintain positive attitudes towards school.

-Since 2006, Seedling’s Mentor Program has served over 2500 students, with a presence at one time or another on 150+ campuses in 11 districts and 16 charter schools in Austin and Central Texas.
+Since 2006, Seedling’s Mentor Program has served over 2700 students, with a presence at one time or another on 100+ campuses in 17 independent and charter districts across Central Texas.

 Seedling’s Mentor Program has gained national attention and awards for our successful approach to matching children and mentors in a large urban school district.
 The majority of our mentors return for an additional year or more of mentoring.
 Mentors, teachers, caregivers, and the students themselves report positive outcomes from participation in the program.